drmonkeysee/CinyTest/README.md

 The Makefile has the following build targets:

-- `release`: the default target; build CinyTest library and binary tree sample executables with full optimizations
+- `release` the default target; build CinyTest library and binary tree sample executables with full optimizations
-- `debug`: build CinyTest library and binary tree sample executables with debug symbols and no optimizations
+- `debug` build CinyTest library and binary tree sample executables with debug symbols and no optimizations
-- `check`: verify CinyTest by running the sample tests
+- `check` verify CinyTest by running the sample tests
-- `clean`: delete all build artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt
+- `clean` delete all build artifacts; run this when switching between debug and release builds to make sure all artifacts are rebuilt

 All of the Makefile artifacts are placed in a folder named **build**.